Everything You Need to Know About Graphics Design

 After getting to know about the space and how to have a balanced approach while designing, you also need to work on visual hierarchy; the bigger the element, the more attention it will grab.
 The same case is with the logo; if you are dealing with two elements in a single logo, keep one of them more prominent.
 However, you can also utilize a 3D logo maker.
 You also need to know that an element's placement also has a crucial role in building up the hierarchy.

 If you want the user to get registered, you need to present the Sign-Up button more vividly so that users may not have to search for the button back and forth, and they must be able to get registered easily.
 In a visual hierarchy, the logo's placement also matters a lot; no matter if you are working on website design, business brochure, or a visiting card.
-Moreover, if you are out of time and also need to incorporate a logo in the design, then you can use a free logo maker tool to get the job done in a matter of a few minutes.
+Moreover, if you are out of time and also need to incorporate a logo in the design, then you can use logo maker tool to get the job done in a matter of a few minutes.

 #3 Color Scheme